astrberg/strandberg.dev/index.md

 ---
 layout: me
-title: Aron Strandberg
+title: Aron Strandberg | Software Engineer
-description: Software Engineer
-updated: August 2023
 ---
 # Aron Strandberg
 Software Engineer with a Masters in Computer Science at Luleå University of Technology.